Home Page 2024

 S I T E MAP Our Site Map has now moved to RIGHT of page

-The Image above is just a gentle reminder of where we find, and when we find, some rare small orchids that festoon our countryside in Spring.
+The Image above is just a gentle guide to where we find, and when we find, some rare small orchids that festoon our countryside in Spring.
 Spiranthes flowers somewhat later.
 The Compass in the centre of our image above represent where we live in north Roscommon, Ireland.
 We have listed around it the other orchid species that flower from May to June.
 We admit to delays in keeping pace with the Seasons and this will change as soon as we can start to see and record large numbers (hopefully) of Irish Lady’s Tresses.
 In the meantime enjoy some of our rarest smaller species; just click on the points of the Compass to go to various Orchid types.

 Dense Flowered Orchid